Skip to content

 Key terms

-The information set out below is a summary of our key terms for the Spring Raffle 2025.
+The information set out below is a summary of our key terms for the Festive Raffle 2025.
 This doesn't replace the full terms and conditions set out below.
 In the event of any conflict between this summary and the full terms and conditions, the full terms and conditions will apply.

 1. You must be 18 years of age or older and meet the other eligibility and verification criteria to purchase a Raffle Ticket or receive a Prize.
 See Clauses 7, 8 and 34.